|The two main themes here: vegan/SOS eating, and fasting

 This is hard to achieve without a few high-fat-density elements such as avocados and nuts.
 But we don't need much of these

 (half an avocado, an ounce of nuts) to get there.

 Being vegan is not enough.
-There plenty of fat vegans.
-Coca-cola and Oreo cookies, Healthful eating demands, in addition to the no-animal foods rule of veganism, that we not eat "SOS" -- salt, oil, and sugar.
-These are all man-made food additives and they have various ill effects.
+There are plenty of unhealthy vegans.
+Healthful eating demands, in addition to the no-animal foods rule of veganism, not eating "SOS" -- salt, oil, and sugar.
+These are man-made additives and they have ill effects.